Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 Requirements

-- Currently pursuing a degree in any engineering discipline (Highly Desirable: School of Mechanical and Manufacturing, School of Electrical Engineering and Telecommunications).
+- Currently pursuing a degree in any engineering discipline (Highly Desirable: Aerospace, Mechanical, Mechatronics, Electrical).

 - Excellent teamwork and communication skills.

 - Passionate, dedicated, and eager to learn!
-Since Systems Engineering is not typically offered at the undergraduate level, this role provides a rare opportunity to gain practical, hands-on experience in this niche field.
+Since Systems Engineering isn't typically offered at the undergraduate level, this role provides a rare opportunity to gain practical, hands-on experience in this field.

 Responsibilities